A computational pipeline for clustering left atrial appendage morphology via elastic shape analysis: LAA categorization pipeline

 for all $q\in \I$, $h,k\in T_q\I$ and $\varphi \in \mathcal D$.
 The field of \emph{elastic shape analysis} (ESA) is a particularly powerful source of Riemannian metrics satisfying the reparametrization-invariance property above~\cite{bauer2010sobolev,jermyn2017elastic}.

-In this paper, we shall focus on \emph{second-order Riemannian Sobolev metrics ($H^2$-metrics)}, which have been shown to possess several desirable properties including the reparametrization-invariance property in~\eqref{eq:metric_inv}, and which have successfully been used in applications with unregistered 3D geometric data~\cite{bauer2010sobolev,hartman2023elastic,hartman2023bare,hartman2023basis}.
-For all $q\in \I$ and $h,k\in T_q\I$, the family of $H^2$-metrics is defined as:
+In this paper, we shall focus on \emph{second-order Riemannian Sobolev metrics ($H^2$-metrics)}, which have been shown to possess several desirable properties, including reparametrization-invariance, and which have successfully been used in applications with unregistered 3D geometric data~\cite{hartman2023elastic,bauer2010sobolev,hartman2023bare,hartman2023basis}.
+For all $q\in \I$ and $h,k\in T_q\I$, the family of $H^2$-metrics is defined as follows: